rotassator/silvershop-payway/README.md

 PayWay uses client-side JavaScript to generate tokens for using with their REST API instead of interacting with credit card details directly on your site.

-To integrate the Omnipay PaywayRest adapter with SilverShop, this module overrides the default checkout component and injects the required JavaScript.
+To integrate the Omnipay PaywayRest adapter with SilverShop, this module overrides the default checkout component.

 ## Kudos